 - Daily featured sessions—these can't miss sessions address the heart of the Institute and key issues in early childhood education—presented by national leaders in the field.

 - 1-hour sessions—that addresses current issues, present recent research reports, provides an overview of upcoming proposed legislation, and more!

 - Interactive 2-hour sessions—provides time to engage in discussions with colleagues, reflect, and think about what you’ll take home for implementation.

-- A Research Poster Session—offers opportunities to learn about cutting-edge research in the field of early childhood education by visiting the poster displays and speaking with researchers.
+- A Research Symposium—offers opportunities to learn about cutting-edge research in the field of early childhood education.

 - Networking opportunities—exchange ideas with individuals and organizations showcasing effective approaches to professional development, high-quality programs, and new research.